FluffFaceYeti/CustomAPICommands---Tested-for-StreamElements-Fossabot/README.md

 - StreamElements will now ping your service every 10 minutes.
 Stopping the service from shutting down while you are live.

 ----------------------------------------------------
-6. BOT CUSTOMIZATION GUIDE
+6. BOT CUSTOMIZATION GUIDE V2 - Wriiten by FluffFaceyeti
 ----------------------------------------------------

-This guide provides instructions on how to customize the bot to make it more interactive, fun, and personalized for users.
+This guide provides clear instructions on how to customize the bot to make it more interactive, fun, and personalized for your stream!

 ----------------------------------------------------
-🕹️ Mini-Games
+🕹️ Adding new Mini-Games
 ----------------------------------------------------

-Mini-games are small games that users can play with the bot, such as Rock Paper Scissors or Dice Roll.
-Each mini-game has its own set of rules.

-How it works:

-Each mini-game is assigned to a function (e.g., rockPaperScissors) and is triggered when the user interacts with the bot.
-For example, in Rock Paper Scissors, the bot randomly picks moves for the user and their opponent, then declares a winner.

-How to add:

-To add a new mini-game, simply list the game and its corresponding function in the miniGames block. please use other games for references For instance:
+Find the following block

 ```yaml
 const miniGames = {